 Yesterday I asked him to become friends on Facebook.
 He accepted but he hasn’t written to me yet.

 Amichetto/a is the diminutive form of amico/a and it literally means little friend.
-You can use it to talk about a young child’s friends for example.
-The feminine version can also refer to a budding love interest, meant of course in an innocent and friendly way.
+You can use it to talk about a young child‘s friend for example.
+It can also refer to a budding love interest, meant in an innocent and friendly way.